 Psalm 149 is written in the form of an inclusio.
-An inclusio is a literary form that begins and ends in the same place.
+An inclusio is a literary device that begins and ends in the same place.
 As our text for today demonstrates, Psalm 149 begins and ends in worship: "Praise the LORD!"
-To insist that the Christian life begins and ends in worship will not, I suspect, draw too many protests.
-Salvation is all of grace, God in His lovingkindness provides for us every day of our lives, and we are being kept by God's Spirit for eternal glory in the new heavens and new earth.
-For the Christian, every week and every day should begin and end in worship.
+To insist that the Christian life begins and ends in worship will not, I suspect, draw too many objections.